COVID-19: Supermarkets Amend Hours, Take Strong Measures To Keep Stores Clean

 ShopRite has also limited the purchase of items such as disinfectant cleaners and wipes, bar and liquid soaps, water, cough/cold over the counter medicines to two.

-Stew Leonard's has not changed hours, but has stepped up cleaning and is attempting to keep all items stocked all day long.
+Stew Leonard's, located in Fairfield County, Yonkers, Nassau County and Paramus, New Jersey, has not changed hours, but has stepped up cleaning and is attempting to keep all items stocked all day long.
 (See video above.)

 Stew Leonard's has also suspended in-store tastings.